Zhanghai0/bayesiantest/README.md

 * **Paired Wilcoxon test** on Setting C task 0 final regret, replacing "intervals overlap so it's suggestive" with a defensible p-value.

-## Citation

-If you use this code, please cite:

-> Zhang, H. (2026). *A Hierarchical Bayesian Probit Bandit for
-> Task-Adaptive Tool Selection.* PHP2530 final paper, Brown University.